MusicAsCode/ardour-build/README.md

 ## Downside of Docker

-So, great, I can _contain_ all of the various dependencies.
+So, great, I can contain all of the various dependencies.
 I can add all of the compile time dependencies, compile from source and then remove those dependencies them from the final container.
-I can wrap this super complex application up into a nice neat package.
+Basically, I can wrap this really complex application up into a nice neat package.
 And that is all true.

 That package still has to run in the host operating system, however.
 And for applications like audio recording that means application components having access to low level hardware